League of LegendsNews

 As soon as you get your warding item, you want to change your trinket to the red Sweeping Lens.
 You should then keep that until you hit level 9 when you can upgrade to the Oracle Alteration.

-It is very easy to auto pilot and use your Sweeping lens with no thought of where you are- or what you’re doing.
+It is very easy to auto-pilot and use your Sweeping lens without thinking of where you are or what you’re doing.
 It is important to focus and read the map.
 If you know that the enemy has been around a certain area lately, then you should only use your Sweeper around that area.
-If the enemy has not been near a specific part of the map- Sweeping this is useless because there will be no wards there.
+If the enemy has not been near a specific part of the map, then Sweeping this is useless because there will be no wards there.

 Wards do not last for long, but how long they do last can be disrupted by your Sweeper.
 So, it is important not to waste your Lens on an area where nobody has been and instead- use it in an area where the enemies have recently been.